Graphics - What Can You Expect From A Free MMORPG? (2 out of 5)

 There are two features to this game in which the ‘fun’ factor starts to show, sadly, they both refer to PvP.
 The first is that the game is split into 2 factions, Valorians and Derions.
 As you can imagine there are certain Valorian areas and certain Derion areas.
 If an opposing faction is in an enemy territory then an enemy player is free to attack them.

 A unique twist is that players of a faction can actually change the territory their factions own.
 By concquering a specific area players gain access to the npc’s in said area which unlocks merchants and quests.
 Conquering an area can be done by guilds but the benfits spread to all players of the faction.

 Other than that, I find it extremely annoying that a mount will set you back about $15/month.
 So if you hate walking on foot, country mile to country mile and back again and don’t expect to pay, then you might want to avoid this game like the plague.

-Overall - It's An MMORPG And It's Free
+Overall - It’s An MMORPG And It’s Free (3 out of 5)

 I really enjoyed what little time I did spend playing this game.
 If there wasn’t a whole lot of other really great free MMORPGs out there, who knows, I might still be playing this game.
 I enjoyed the fact that it kept the core concept of being an MMO.
 I created a character, logged in and began playing with no problems.
 At a certain level I joined a guild and started getting involved in the community (chat).
 All the tools are there to make this a really fleshed out MMORPG.
 If I had to complain about anything in this game, it would have to be the lack of quests…new quests that is.
 The quest system in Gates of Andaron will have you doing the same quest several times before you level up.
 The community has come to call them reps.
 I admit, its a lot better than just simply killing monsters and grinding, but still…this is an MMO!
 Where is the variety in this massive world?